Macr0Nerd/project_dilemma/README.md

 `process_simulation` to get the results.

-For example, the provided standard simulations process the rounds data to calculate scores for each node A template can be found in `templates/simulation_template.py`
+For example, the provided standard simulations process the rounds data to calculate scores for each node A template can be found in `templates/simulation_template.py`.

+### Generational Simulations
+Generational Simulations are deceptively simple.
+There is only one function to override: `generational_hook`.
+However, this means that all the generational processing must be done in this function.

+A template has been provided in `templates/generational_simulation_template.py`.

 ## License
 Copyright 2023 Gabriele Ron